kamranmunawar/Capstone/function_6/README.md

-For this project, I try four different types of codes.
+For this function, I try four different types of codes.
 I found Monte_carlo_EI_6.ipynb most successful in finding maximum observation.
 Following are details of the code files in this folder.

 ## Initial codebase